timtebeek/major-migrations-made-easy-slides/slides.md

 Some refer to and configure generic steps, such as the ChangeType recipe.

 Others are implemented as an imperative step;
-a dedicated Java visitor that changes the abstract syntax tree.
+a dedicated Java visitor that changes the Lossless Semantic Tree.

 All these steps combine to achieve a complete JUnit 5 migration.
 -->